 The scope of my interests and preferences is wide, it covers a range from thriller to erotica.

-By preferred genres are: romance, biographies and erotica.
+My preferred genres are: romance, biographies, and erotica.

 My name is Frank Claudy.
 I am an IT Manager, but my real passion are books.
-I have self-published and translated some gay romance which you can find in all your favourite web shops.
+I have self-published and translated some gay romance which you can find in all your favorite webshops.